RasParker/Kumawood/Project_Plan.md

 Now, we build the complex, multi-tab `HomeScreen` using mock data.

 **Follow-up Prompt:**
 "Let's build the full, tabbed `HomeScreen`.
-Ensure all UI elements adhere to the dark theme established in Phase.
+Ensure all UI elements adhere to the dark theme established in Phase 1.

 1. **Props:** The `HomeScreen` must accept the `MapsToPlayer` function as a prop.